 Ánimo: Latinx Counseling Emphasis

-This is a new, and only, emphasis within the M.S.
-Department of Counseling designed to address the various professional, curricular/training, and community needs related to providing mental health services to Latinx and Spanish-speaking clients.
-The Ánimo: Latinx Counseling Emphasis will provide trainees course curriculum that: meets requirements to pursue licensure as Professional Clinical Counselors and Marriage and Family therapists in California; is grounded in nationally-approved competencies (Council for Accreditation for Counseling and Related-Educational Programs, CACREP, and the American Counseling Association, ACA) and; focuses on developing self-awareness as a bilingual and bicultural counselor, knowledge of Latinx-cultures and familiarity with interventions appropriate to Latinx and Spanish-speaking clients.
+The Ánimo: Latinx Counseling Emphasis is a new component of the California State University Fullerton M.S.
+Department of Counseling designed to address the professional, curricular, and training needs of mental health counselors working with Latinx and Spanish-speaking clients.
+The Ánimo: Latinx Counseling Emphasis provides trainees course curriculum that meets requirements to pursue licensure as Marriage and Family Therapists or Professional Clinical Counselors in California and is grounded in nationally-approved competencies: Council for Accreditation of Counseling and Related-Educational Programs, CACREP and the American Counseling Association, ACA.
+Furthermore, the Ánimo Emphasis focuses on developing self-awareness as a bilingual and bicultural counselor, knowledge of Latinx-cultures and therapeutic-Spanish, familiarity with interventions appropriate to Latinx and Spanish-speaking clients, and social justice advocacy for issues relevant to the Latinx community.
+Although there will be ample opportunities to build therapeutic Spanish-speaking skills, the courses will emphasize bilingual/bicultural counseling skills and be held in both English and Spanish (and primarily in English) to meet the trainees’ needs.

 Need for Culturally Competent Training

-The new Ánimo: Latinx Counseling Emphasis meets three important needs.
-First, within the professional mental health fields (e.g., counseling, psychology, social work) there is a high need for graduate programs to provide culturally-competent and linguistically-appropriate curriculum, training, and supervision.
-Second, within the Latinx community, there is also a high need for clinicians who are culturally-competent and have therapeutic-Spanish speaking skills, all of which contributes to improve all aspects of the therapeutic process— Engagement, Assessment, and Treatment.
-Finally, there is an equally high need for culturally-competent and linguistically-appropriate training and supervision for Master’s level trainees.
-Given the demographics of the Latinx population at the local, state, and national levels, this much-needed program will be one of a handful of programs nationwide to provide this important instruction, training, and supervision geared to serve the mental health needs of the Latinx community.
+The new Ánimo: Latinx Counseling Emphasis addresses three important needs.
+First, within the professional mental health fields (e.g., counseling, psychology, social work) there is a high need for graduate programs to provide culturally-competent, cultural humility, social justice advocacy, and linguistically-appropriate curriculum, training, and supervision.
+Second, within the Latinx community, there is also a high need for bilingual (in Spanish) and bicultural clinicians with skills in cultural competency, cultural humility, social justice advocacy, and therapeutic-Spanish speaking; all of which improve engagement, assessment, conceptualization, and treatment.
+Finally, there is an equally high need for this specialized training and supervision for Master’s level trainees.
+Given the demographics in the United States of the Latinx population at the local, state, and national levels, this much-needed program is one of a handful of programs nationwide to provide this important instruction, training, and supervision designed to ultimately serve the mental health needs of the Latinx community.

 Description of the New Emphasis